 Coordination

-Navigant will coordinate with the other utility evaluation teams on any issues relevant to this program.
+As needed, Navigant will coordinate with the other Illinois utility evaluation teams on any issues relevant to this program.
 The evaluation team will coordinate with the Illinois Income Qualified Advisory Committee as needed.

 Evaluation Research Topics

 The CY2020 evaluation will seek to answer the following key researchable questions: